AlliteratedGames/cannibal-contagion-rpg/CannibalContagionRPG.md

 As the CiC, you are responsible for the introduction and management of all the *non-player* characters and enemies that stand beside or against those played by the players themselves – in other words, all the background characters that fill out the scenes of the world that you and your players create.
 Allies have already been covered previously in the rules, so in this section we’re going to focus on the forces that actively stand against the Survivors.
 These could be terrible man-eating zombies, twisted alien overlords, or just masses of fodder for the Survivors to mow down with bullets.

-In ***Cannibal Contagion***, we call these enemies <span style="font-variant:small-caps;">Threats</span>.
+In Cannibal Contagion, we call these enemies <span style="font-variant:small-caps;">Threats</span>.
 Whether they are upset neighbors, corrupt cops, zombies, giant effing monsters, naughty succubus librarians, flesh-melting aliens or whatever, they’re all Threats, and the rules for handling them are the same.
 It is your job to portray these Threats as best you can, and play their conflicts when the time arises.

 Before we go any further, let’s talk about the differences between “non-player characters” and actual Threats.
 If you have played other role-playing games, then you are probably familiar with the ways in which non-player characters (usually called NPCs) are usually handled.
 Other games tend to give these characters the same stats and mechanics as the regular Player Characters (which we call Survivors).
-Frequently, creating NPCs in these games can take just as long as creating the actual player characters, if not longer. ***Cannibal Contagion*** simplifies this greatly.
+Frequently, creating NPCs in these games can take just as long as creating the actual player characters, if not longer.
+Cannibal Contagion simplifies this greatly.

-In ***Cannibal Contagion***, all characters that are not directly controlled by the players – meaning, all non-Survivor characters – fall into one of three categories: **<span style="font-variant:small-caps;">Allies</span>**, **<span style="font-variant:small-caps;">Wallflowers</span>**, and **<span style="font-variant:small-caps;">Threats</span>**.
+In Cannibal Contagion, all characters that are not directly controlled by the players – meaning, all non-Survivor characters – fall into one of three categories: ***Allies***, ***Wallflowers***, and ***Threats***.
 The previous chapter already detailed the use and mechanics of Allies.
 Basically, they are advanced types of Gear that have personalities and a bit more autonomy (see page 76).

 Wallflowers are characters who have no direct mechanical impact in the current scene.
 That weird crazy street vendor who sells the Survivor a Glock is a Wallflower, as are those poor sods you just described being eaten alive by the zombies that the Survivors just accidentally stumbled upon.
 They can be quite important to the flow and the current narrative, and can have rich and detailed personalities, but they have no mechanical sway in Quickies and Showdowns.
 Ultimately, Wallflowers exist only at the allowance of the players’ and the CiC’s narrative whims.
 The CiC can narrate their deaths or other such elimination at any time, and the players can do so as well through the use of successful Showdown narration.

 **Wallflower Examples**: Creepy Bag Lady, Marv the Pharmacist, Chewed-upon Severed Leg \#24, that sleeping guard over there, the cowering cashier at the Grab-and-Dash, etc.

 Threats, on the other hand, are the bad guys.
 They represent the forces that directly oppose the characters, the challenges that the Survivors must overcome.
 They are bought and introduced into scenes using the Adversity rules, which are defined further below.
-These fellas have two major in-game mechanical descriptors, called **<span style="font-variant:small-caps;">Role</span>** and **<span style="font-variant:small-caps;">Threat</span>**, which they use to directly participate in Showdowns against the Survivors.
+These fellas have two major in-game mechanical descriptors, called ***Role*** and ***Threat***, which they use to directly participate in Showdowns against the Survivors.
 Because they were paid for with Adversity tokens, Threats can only be eliminated through the use of Showdowns and Hurtin’.
 Just like the Survivors, they have a potential to directly change the scenes and mechanically conflict with other characters.
 Any group of monsters that the CiC wishes to throw at the Survivors falls into this group.

 **Threat Example**: The rotting walking corpse that used to be your mail man, a pack of hungry hounds, Murderous Deke, the hungry hungry hobos, a knife-wielding psychopath, rioting townspeople, etc.